Leadership

 Social Polymorphism of Bees:

-Bees are social insects that live in organized colonies.
+Bees are highly social creatures that thrive in well-structured colonies.
 Within a bee colony, there are three primary types of bees:

 Queen Bee: Bees are highly social creatures that reside in well-structured colonies.
 Her primary role is to lay eggs and ensure the survival of the colony.
-She is larger in size and mates with drones to fertilize the eggs.
+She is noticeably larger and mates with drones to ensure the fertilization of her eggs.

-Worker Bees: Worker bees are female bees that do not engage in reproduction.
+Worker Bees: Worker bees are sterile females responsible for non-reproductive tasks within the colony.
 They perform various tasks such as foraging for nectar and pollen, building and maintaining the hive, feeding the larvae, and protecting the colony.
-They are responsible for the majority of the work within the colony.
+They carry out most of the tasks necessary for maintaining the colony.

 Drones: Drones are male bees.
 Drones primarily exist to mate with the queen and do not participate in other responsibilities within the colony.
 Drones do not possess stingers and are larger in size compared to worker bees.